Homemade Ricotta Cavatelli made with Broccoli Rabe and Beans. This is a variation of the recipe

 PASTA RECIPES > ARTISAN PASTA > HOW TO MAKE RICOTTA CAVATELLI

-The ridges on this 8-inch board give gnocchi its traditional shape and leave impressions on the pasta, allowing pasta to better hold the sauce that it's served with.
+The ridges on this 8-inch board give cavatelli and gnocchi its traditional shape and leave impressions on the pasta, allowing pasta to better hold the sauce that it's served with.
 Keep the board well floured when forming the cavatelli, and you will soon be making professional-looking cavatelli.

 RECOMMENDED FOR MAKING CAVATELLI